 In addition to these Working Group co-lead roles, UNCCD has committed to awareness-raising on SDS at the global level; UNEP to a supporting role for all scientific aspects of SDS; WMO is willing to be a sole lead on early warning and forecasting issues if need be; and the Regional Commissions have expressed an interest in downscaling or transfer of global activities and decisions of the SDS Coalition to the regional and ultimately national level.

 To ensure a transparent process, coalition members will be asked to (re-) confirm their interest in leading and/ or participating in the working groups, depending on current activities and potential contributions to the working groups.
-Leads, co-leads and members of working groups will then be officially established at a coalition meeting and Terms of Reference and work plans identified.
+Leads, co-leads and members of working groups will then be officially established at a Coalition meeting and Terms of Reference and work plans identified.

 The roles of other UN members of the SDS Coalition and external partners remain to be defined as of mid-2020; these are invited to express their interest in joining a working group by submitting in writing a request to the co-lead, with a copy to the current chair of the Coalition.